This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Roses thrive in a planting site with good ventilation.
 Therefore, you must leave enough space between your rose plants to promote good air circulation.

-When air circulates freely, the leaves dry faster and reduce the risk of fungus growth.
+When air circulates freely, the leaves dry faster, reducing the fungus growth risk.
 Also, if one plant becomes infected, it will not easily infect its neighbors.
 Densley planted roses will quickly spread the black spot disease throughout the planting area.

 On spacing and circulation, pruning is essential, too; You may have heard about pruning a goblet shape when it comes to roses.
-This means thinning out the middle of the plant.
-This will prevent not only black spots but also powdery mildew.
+This means thinning out the middle of the plant, and this will prevent not only black spots but also powdery mildew.

 Do not plant roses under too much shade.

-Warm, humid conditions allow the black spot spores to grow quickly.
+Warm, humid conditions allow the black spot spores to proliferate.
 As such, you’ll want to grow your roses on a site with plenty of sunlight.

 Ensure you snip off any infected leaves as soon as possible to prevent any potential spread to the rest of the bush.
-After that, you should also dispose of the dropped leaves immediately and properly.
-Some gardeners use the leaves for mulching.
-Unfortunately, the black spot spores can survive in the mulch and be spread back to the plant through splashing water and wind.
+After that, you should also dispose of the dropped leaves immediately and adequately.
+Some gardeners use the leaves for mulching, and unfortunately, the black spot spores can survive in the mulch and be spread back to the plant through splashing water and wind.

 Pruning out the old, weak, or crowded canes in late winter is another excellent way to ensure proper air circulation in individual rose bushes.
-If some of the canes are infected, ensure you prune about 6-8 inches below the area showing signs of infection.
+If some clubs are infected, ensure you prune about 6-8 inches below the area showing signs of infection.
 Generally, it’s recommended to prune on a sunny day.

-Husbandry is very important when dealing with black spots.
+Farming is essential when dealing with black spots.
 Always clean the pruning tools using alcohol or a 10% bleach solution before using them on another plant.

 Mulch in your garden will not only keep moisture in the soil to reduce your watering frequency but also prevent splashes of water up the plant, reducing the risk of spreading spores.
-A 3-inch depth of mulch around the roses is enough.
-However, the layer of mulch should not touch the canes.
+A 3-inch mulch depth around the roses is enough; however, the mulch layer should not touch the canes.

 Another thing worth mentioning is that you need to replace the mulch with a new layer, preferably after every year at the start of the spring.
 You can use woodchip, or my favorite is leaf mold.
 Leaf mold is ideal as it feeds the soil and breaks down.
 Suppose you want to learn how to make leaf mold.
 Watch the video below.
 It is known as gardeners’ gold for a reason.

 Some roses are less susceptible to fungal diseases, including black spots or powdery mildew.
-Excellent types of roses in this category include Grandiflora roses, Meilland hybrids, drift roses, floribunda roses, and shrub roses.
+Excellent roses in this category include Grandiflora, Meilland hybrids, drift, floribunda, and shrubs.

 Treatment solutions to get rid of black spots on roses

-Well, it happens sometimes.
-The good news is that this disease can be cured using commercial and homemade solutions.
+Well, it happens sometimes, and the good news is that this disease can be cured using commercial and homemade solutions.
 Without further ado, let’s check out the most effective solutions below.

 Homemade, DIY solutions for black spot